Click for homepage

 8 / 8

 Keys can be loaded into the UP-2101 by means of a (DOS) PC running the UP-2002 Net Key Program (NKP) software.
 For this, the DE9 connector of the UP-2101 was connected to the COM1 port of the PC via a simple 2-wire cable.
-Keys were generated by the NKP and were then transferred to the UP-2101 via the serial port, one at a time, each with a suitable checksum.
+Keys were generated by the NKP and were then transferred to the UP-2101 via the serial port, one at a time, each with the appropriate checksum.

 Connections